enseitankado/proxy-profiler/README.md

 # Donation

-If you want to buy my coffee, you can send payments Paypal.
+Would you like to buy me a coffee?
+[Click](https://www.buymeacoffee.com/ozgurkoca).

 # Author